Ch. 1: Poppy

 I can’t keep a grin off my face.
 “My apologies.”

-“Good news is we have a stop in Boston.”
+“The good news is we have a stop in Boston.”

 “Do you think you’ll have time to visit me on campus?
 I’d love to show you around.”